 Whether it’s stocking up on gifts for friends and family or running up a bit of credit on a holiday house rental, Christmas can often be a time where we spend a little more than we should.
 They don’t call it the silly season without good reason.
-If you find that you’ve overspent this past Christmas, here’s 9 tips on how to beat the Christmas blues and pay off those holiday debts quickly and easily.
+If you find that you’ve overspent this past Christmas, here are 9 tips on how to pay off Christmas debt and beat the Christmas blues quickly and easily.

 1. Make a list

 Christmas might be over, but now it’s your turn to be making a list (and checking it twice).
 Open up a spreadsheet or grab a notepad and pen and make a list of everything that you owe.
 This should include the amount, the credit card or loan it’s associated with, and when final payment is due.